 36 Hours per week

 - This training is fully government-subsidised under JobTrainer

-The nationally recognised Certificate IV in Education Support gives you a competitive edge for gaining employment in public and private schools and community education settings.
-Be qualified as a teacher aide, education support worker, or home tutor and help your students to reach their full potential.
+The nationally recognised Certificate IV in Education Support gives you a competitive edge for gaining employment as a student learning and support officer.
+Support students with empathy and care and make a real difference in their lives as you help them reach their full potential.

 LEARN NEW SKILLS

 Through a mix of theory and practical course work, learn to: